akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “A merchant from Worcester sends word of his interest.
 He has gold enough to roof the hall in lead.”

 Beatrice didn't look up from her stitching.
-“Not for Stanwey, Father.”
+“A merchant?
+An old coin counter.
+I am young and have seen but a few harvests.
+Not for Stanwey, Father.”

 “A widowed-man from the valley has three strong sons to hold the harvest.”

 She stopped mixing herbs and shook her head.
-“Not for Stanwey.”
+Three sons, Father?
+They would bring three wives, and by the second winter, they would be deciding which corner of the hearth is yours.
+Not for Stanwey.”

-"A minor Norman knight whose lands lay west of the forest, a sturdy man.”
+“A minor Norman knight whose lands lay west, a sturdy man.”

 Beatrice put another log into the hearth.
-“Not for Stanwey.”

-Each time, Beatrice found a reason.
-The farmer’s sons would never respect her.
-The merchant was too old.
-The knight’s holding was too far from the river.
+“A man off to war at the first sign of trouble—just like—” She stopped.
+The unfinished thought hung in the air.

 Harold listened.
-He nodded.
+He nodded sadly.
 He did not press.

 But she saw the way he looked at the sword above the hearth—the blade he had carried when he rode with kings.
 She saw the way his hand went to his chest after climbing the slope from the village.
 He was not getting younger.
 He was afraid of leaving her alone, and she no less so.

 ---

+### Sir Guy - A proud man

 The real trouble began when Sir Guy de Montfort (knight) came to Stanwey followed by a procession of servants trailing after him.